know-cujojs/know/promises/003-async-programming-2.md

 ## Restoring Call-and-return

-To see how this works, let's start with a simplified version of the [synchronous `getTheResult` function](https://gist.github.com/1790802) from [Part 1](http://blog.briancavalier.com/async-programming-part-1-its-messy), without try/catch so that exceptions will always propagate up the call stack.
+To see how this works, let's start with a simplified version of the [synchronous `getTheResult` function from Part1](002-async-programming-1.md), without try/catch so that exceptions will always propagate up the call stack.

 ```js
 function thisMightFail() {